Terms to Know

 Disturbances in thinking, reasoning, generalizing and memorizing.

-Working with a child or members of the family on issues or impacted by the child’s developmental delay.
+Working with a child or members of the family on issues surrounding or impacted by the child’s developmental delay.

 A multidisciplinary committee, in every New York State school district, who ensures timely evaluation and placement of preschool students (ages 3-5) with disabilities.
 Members may include: student’s parents, regular education teacher, special education teacher, school psychologist, school district representative, evaluator, parent member, representative from the municipality and other people with knowledge or special expertise regarding the student.